VictoriaSzy/CasinoGames/README.md

 ### 1/7/2020
 :goat: I started working on the blackjack function and header files.
 I created the structs for a card, a deck, and a player.
 I'm trying out typedef structs so I won't have to rewrite struct for the functions that have structs as return types.
 I also wrote a function that prints out a card.
 This print function is currently for testing purposes to see whether the cards chosen won't be repeated.
 Later, we'll display the cards in a nicer way. <br/>
+:squirrel: I started on the main casino homepage. <br/>